1984vc/otel-http-logger/README.md

 # otel-http-logger

-A lightweight OpenTelemetry logger for Node.js and browsers with zero dependencies and support for async context propagation.
+A lightweight OpenTelemetry logger for Node.js, Bun, and browsers with zero dependencies and support for async context propagation.
 Includes built-in support for HyperDX.

 ## Features